kkmhogen/KBeaconDemo_Android/README.md

 #### 4.3.6 Error cause in configruation/command
  The app can using follow command to reset all configruation to default.
- * KBException.KBEvtCfgNoParamaters: parameters is null
+ * KBException.KBEvtCfgNoParameters: parameters is null
  * KBException.KBEvtCfgBusy: device is busy, please make sure last configruation complete
  * KBException.KBEvtCfgFailed: device return failed.
  * KBException.KBEvtCfgTimeout: configruation timeout
- * KBException.KBEvtCfgInputInvalid: input paramaters data not in valid range
+ * KBException.KBEvtCfgInputInvalid: input parameters data not in valid range
  * KBException.KBEvtCfgStateError: device is not in connected state
  * KBException.KBEvtCfgNotSupport: device does not support the parameters